sea-bass/advent-of-code-2022/NOTES.md

 * Running `cargo run --bin my_binary` automatically recompiles that binary if it has changes.

 My takeaway for today was that I found myself defaulting to indexing and range based for-loops, and that immediately raises an alarm in my head that I'm not taking advantage of what Rust has to offer.
 Today's mission to set up Cargo and solve the puzzle was successful, and the next steps are clear.

+UPDATE: After some colleagues added suggestions, I was able to eliminate all `len()` functions and range-based for-loops and indexing.
+I also learned about the `match` operator.
+Still much more to improve!